b0ink/CS2-VoiceProximity-Plugin/README.md

 `AllowDeadTeamVoice`: Allows dead teammates to communicate with each other while spectating.
 (Default: `true`)

 `AllowSpectatorC4Voice`: Determines if dead players spectating the C4 can be heard by any alive players.
 (Default: `true`)

+`RolloffFactor`: How quickly player voice volumes are reduced as you move away from them.
+(Default: `1`)

+`RefDistance`: The distance at which the volume reduction starts taking effect.
+(Default: `39`)